Dynamic tariff-based demand response in retail electricity market under uncertainty: Numerical results and discussion

-The retailer's price tariffs in both the MPEC and in the equilibrium models are depicted along with the generated spot market price scenarios for the sake of comparison in \cref{PP_2}(a).
-The four cases considered in the analysis give us the chance to see the impacts of the utility parameters movement and demand flexibility on market outcomes under DR program.
+The retailer's price tariffs in both the MPEC and the MILP models are depicted along with the expected day-ahead electricity market prices in \cref{Prices}(a).
+The price tariffs are compared across the \emph{benchmark}, \emph{flexibility}, and \emph{no flexibility} \footnote{Note that we use \textit{No flexibility} to refer to the scenario \textit{before DR} implementation and \textit{flexibility} to describe the case \textit{after DR}} implementation. cases in both models.
+In all cases, the MILP price tariffs demonstrate consistent patterns with the market clearing prices in the day-ahead market.
+However, with the MPEC model, when the retailer's market power is considered, price tariffs exceed the expected day-ahead electricity prices even during low-demand periods.
+This is market inefficiency, primarily due to market distortion caused by the strategy of the retailer.

-As expected, in the competitive equilibrium model (MILP), price tariffs are apparently lower than the retailer's tariffs in the MPEC where there is market power.
-The overall retailer's price tariffs $P_t$ communicated to consumers at time $t$ with the MPEC are proportional and higher than the spot market prices $P_{t\omega}^S$, which is economically intuitive.
-In other words, the retailer tries to decrease its procurement of power at periods $t=9,10,17,18,19,20,21$ where the spot market prices are relatively high, and to increase its purchase at periods $t=1-8,10-17$ where there are lower spot market prices.
-These price tariff results corroborate with the retailer's quantities bought in these peak-periods, which are very low, as it can be seen in the spot quantity purchased by retailers (more detail comparison in \cref{P_3_7} for the four cases), and higher quantities in the periods where there are lower prices in the wholesale market.
-Despite the early hours where there are already lower electricity price tariffs, the increase in demand flexibility decreases electricity price tariffs in the MPEC model.
-However, the increase in both demand parameters ($A$ and $B$) increases price tariffs.
-Conversely, for the equilibrium model (MILP), only the increase in consumer's slope $B$ can significantly decrease price tariffs, particularly in peak periods, which is normally expected from consumers' theory.
-The overall, price tariff is always below the spot price except the peak periods in the equilibrium model.
+On the other hand, within the competitive equilibrium model (MILP), price tariffs are generally lower than those in the MPEC model across most cases and periods.
+The overall price tariffs $P_t$ set by the retailer under the MPEC framework are consistently higher than the spot market prices $P_{t\omega}^S$.
+Furthermore, the retailer reduces its procurement when the spot market prices are relatively high (at $9:00, 10:00, 17:00-21:00$).
+It increases its purchases when the spot market prices are lower (at $t=$1:00-8:00,10:00-17:00).
+These electricity price patterns align with the quantities of power the retailer purchases during peak periods, which is reflected in the optimal outcomes showing lower quantities in the spot market.
+A more detailed analysis is available in \cref{PP_2}.
+It provides a comprehensive comparison of results before and after implementing the demand response program under the MPEC and MILP models.
+Higher quantities are purchased when wholesale market prices are lower.
+Although lower electricity price tariffs are already in place during the early hours, demand flexibility further decreases electricity price tariffs in the MPEC model.
+In the equilibrium model (MILP), the overall electricity price tariffs remain below the spot price outside the peak periods.